reisblucas/neural.fy/README.md

 ## Project Overview:
 - [SonarCloud](https://sonarcloud.io/project/overview?id=byneur4l_neur4l.fy);

-## About:
-The project is a React based, mostly made with Class Components and implemented Redux in middle of the project when I earned knowledge to apply the concept of global storage in my application and avoid prop drilling.

 ## Getting started:
 1. Access [neur4l.fy](https://neuralfy.vercel.app/);
 2. Type your name or at least three characters in Login and Password;